Meet Betsy Glass Of The Flippin DesignerJuly 13, 2018

-I received a call from a prospective client, we’ll call her “V” who lived full time in Chicago.
-She loved to vacation in Harbor Country and she was looking for her dream vacation home close to Lake Michigan between the towns of St. Joseph and New Buffalo.
+I received a call from a prospective client, we’ll call her “V”, who lived full time in Chicago.
+She loved to vacation in Harbor Country and she was looking for her dream vacation home.
+She wanted to be close to Lake Michigan between the towns of St. Joseph and New Buffalo.
 During her search, V toured one of my houses that I had for sale and loved my design but had a lower budget to work with.
 After looking for some time, V came across a 2,100 square-foot home in the town of New Buffalo and fell in love.

 V wanted me to meet with her before closing to see what my vision was for her new home.
-When I first pulled up to “Victory Farms” I was so surprised, the outside looked new and had that very Cottagey feel to it.
-The backyard faced a large size pond with a beautiful fountain along with an attached screened in porch to view from.
-The landscaping was a lot to take in, the prior owner liked growing wild flowers that looked like giant weeds—and a lot of them.
+When I first pulled up to “Victory Farms” I was so surprised!.
+The outside looked new and had that very “cottagey” feel to it.
+The backyard faced a large pond with a beautiful fountain along with an attached screened in porch to view from.
+The landscaping was a lot to take in.
+The prior owner liked growing wildflowers that looked like giant weeds—and a lot of them.
 From the looks of the outside of the home I figured this would be a very minimal renovation and then I walked in.
 Wow!
 It went from a newer looking home on the outside built in 2005 to walking into grandma’s cottage.
-Furniture was badly dated, décor was old, and the wall colors…yikes!
+The furniture was badly dated, décor was old, and the wall colors…yikes!